Algebras of Information. An Axiomatic Foundation: Characterization of support functions

 holds, then $sp$ is called a continuous support function of $\mathcal{E}$. \item If further $\mathcal{E}$ is a complete semilattice and for any directed set $X \subseteq \mathcal{E}$,

 holds, then $sp$ is called a condensable support function on $\mathcal{E}$. \end{enumerate} \end{definition}

-So, for any random mapping $\Gamma$, the function $sp_{\Gamma}$ is a \textit{support function} on $\mathcal{E}_{\Gamma}$.
-Random variables $\Gamma$ have \textit{continuous} support functions $sp_{\Gamma}$ and the support functions $sp_{\Gamma} = \mu \circ \rho_{\Gamma}$ of generalised random variables $\Gamma$ are \textit{condensable} on $\Psi$, if $(\Psi,D;\leq,\bot,\cdot,\epsilon)$ is an algebraic information algebra.
+So, for any random mapping $\Gamma$, the function $sp_{\Gamma}$ is a \textit{support function} on $\mathcal{E}_{\Gamma}$ and even on $\Phi$ (see Theorem \ref{th:SpFctPropAoP}).
+Proper random variables $\Gamma$ have \textit{continuous} support functions $sp_{\Gamma}$ and the support functions $sp_{\Gamma} = \mu \circ \rho_{\Gamma}$ of random variables $\Gamma$ are \textit{condensable} on $\Phi$, if $(\Phi,\cdot,0,1;E)$ is a compact information algebra (Theorems \ref{th:SpFctOfGenRV} and \ref{th:AllElMeas}).
 We are going to study such support functions.
 The first question we are going to examine, is whether any support function can be obtained as the support function of a random mapping.
 This question will be addressed in the next section.
-Further, if a support function is defined on some sub-semilattice $\mathcal{E}$ of an information algebra $(\Psi,D;\leq,\bot,\cdot,\epsilon)$, how can this function be extended to all of $\Psi$?
-This question will be studied in Section Ê\ref{sec:CanRandMap}.
+Further, if a support function is defined on some sub-semilattice $\mathcal{E}$ of an information algebra $(\Phi,\cdot,0,1:E)$, how can this function be extended to all of $\Psi$?
+This question will be studied in Sections \ref{subsec:CanRandMap} and \ref{subsec:MinExt}.

-\section{Generating Support Functions}
+\section{Generating support functions}